+Working as an intern can allow you to understand more about yourself and where you would like to work, as well as the type of work that you would enjoy doing in your career.
 A major benefit of my internship experience was that it opened the doors for possible future employment as I grew my professional network.
-Additionally, not only did they help me determine if I am a good fit for certain positions, I can see if a company would be a good fit for me.
+Additionally, not only did it help me determine if I am a good fit for a certain role, I can also see if a company would be a good fit for me.

 The inverse of that is of course that you could also find out what you do not want to do with your career.
 Although it’s not enjoyable at the time, a bad internship can teach you a lot about whether a particular industry, even though you think you might like it, actually interests you or suits your skillset.

 3. Work in a learning environment

 The nature of internships is that more often than not, you don’t have years of experience behind you and there’s absolutely nothing wrong with that.
 A huge part of doing an internship is learning about a given industry and how to apply the knowledge that you’ve learned in the classroom to real-life business situations, as well as develop new skills that will allow you to be successful in your career.